warmlogic/haikuincidence/README.md

 1. Create add-ons for:
    1. [Papertrail](https://elements.heroku.com/addons/papertrail)
    1. [Postgres](https://elements.heroku.com/addons/heroku-postgresql)
-1. Add the required environment variables as Config Vars to your app via the web-based dashboard
+1. Heroku does not use the `.env` file.
+Instead, add the environment variables as Config Vars to your app via the web-based dashboard.

 #### Heroku logs